Primula muscoides photographs

 Distribution: C&E Nepal, SE Tibet (Xizang), Bhutan, Sikkim, Arunachal Pradesh.

 P. muscoides is an extremely tiny high-altitude species.
 The homostylous flowers are pale violet with a white tube or pure white.
 Leaves are sessile, efarinose and broad at the apex with 3-7 acute lobes.
 See related P. tenuiloba which is larger flowered and with lobes longer, very narrow and cleft into two linear spreading lobes.
-The last image shows the relative sizes of the flowers of those two species.

 <i>Primula muscoides </i>